tjsmith68/python-api-challenge/README.md

     output_data: This folder contains the output csv from WeatherPy.ipynb that is then read in by VacationPy.ipynb

+    images: This folder contains images (png) of each of the twelve plots from WeatherPy and a screenshot of the Hotel/Heatmap from VacationPy

 Important note: A keys file named api_keys.py must be created in the repository root since it used by
                     both notebooks using relative path file importing.